abctaylor/nextcloud-mov-2-mp4/README.md

 6. (If you don't have it) download `ffmpeg`, e.g. `sudo apt install ffmpeg` (Ubuntu)

 # Customising for your environment
-Super simple - just change the four variables in the script:
+Super simple - just change these variables in the script:

 |Variable|Default|Comment|
 |---|---|---|